mbajdman/Data-Science-Portfolio/README.md

 Data Science Portfolio
 ===========================================================================

-This repository contains six Jupyter notebooks for data science projects:
+This repository contains notebooks for data science projects:

 1. Fraudulent Users Detection
 2. A/B Testing with Python